11 Things to Know About Expat Taxes in Thailand

 Bear in mind that the FTC can apply only to Thai earnings that are subject to US tax.
 So, for example, if you use the FEIE to exclude a portion of your earnings, you cannot also use the FTC on those earnings.

 The Foreign Housing Exclusion allows US expats living in Thailand to exclude certain amounts that they use for household expenses.
 These expenses are generally restricted to expenses that uniquely occur due to living abroad, such as purchasing items to help you and your family adjust to a new climate.

 Get Help with Your Foreign Taxes in Thailand

 Greenback Expat Tax Services can help you make the most of your deductions and navigate the confusing tax situations of expats living abroad.
 File with us, and our tax experts will help you save money while fully complying with Thailand’s tax requirements.

-Contact us, and one of our customer champions will gladly help.
+Contact the Greenback team, and one of our Customer Champions will gladly help.
 If you need concrete advice on your tax situation, you can also click below to get a consultation with one of our expat tax experts.